Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 * Daniel Berthereau (see [Daniel_KM][5])

-First version of this plugin has been build for École des Ponts ParisTech (see [ENPC][6]).
+First version of this plugin has been built for École des Ponts ParisTech (see [ENPC][6]).

 Copyright
 ---------

-Copyright © 2012 Daniel Berthereau for École des Ponts ParisTech
+Copyright Daniel Berthereau for École des Ponts ParisTech, 2012

 [1]: http://www.omeka.org "Omeka.org"